gordon-lim/poker-ts/README.md

 Perform a showdown.
 Evaluate the players' hands and pay the winners.
 (Betting round must not be in progress and betting rounds must be completed.)

+### manualShowdown(communityCards, playerHoleCards)
+`Poker.Table.prototype.manualShowdown(communityCards: Card[], playerHoleCards: { [seatIndex: number]: Card[] }): void`

+Performs a showdown using explicitly provided community cards and a mapping of players' hole cards.
+This bypasses dealing and evaluates winners directly.
+(Betting rounds do not need to be in progress.)

 ### winners()
-`Poker.Table.prototype.winners(): [SeatIndex, { cards: Card[], ranking: HandRanking, strength: number }, Card[]][][]`
+`Poker.Table.prototype.winners(): [SeatIndex, { cards: Card[], ranking: HandRanking, strength: number }, Card[], number][][]`

 Returns the winner(s) for each pot after showdown.
+Each winner tuple contains the seat index, the winner's five-card hand (with ranking and strength), the two hole cards of the winner, and the numeric payout for that pot.
 (Hand must not be in progress.)

-For each pot, an array entry will contain the seat index of the winner, the winner's hand, including the five winning cards, hand ranking and strength, and the two hole cards of the winner.
+For each pot, an array entry will contain one or more winner tuples as described above.

 Note that the result will be empty if there is one pot with one single eligible player left in the hand.
 Access the `pots()` before calling `showdown()` to explicitly get the winner if there is only one eligible player left.